SvenTiigi/WhatsNewKit/README.md

 )
 ```

-Alternatively you can pass a `WhatsNew.Layout` when presenting the WhatsNewView
+Alternatively you can pass a `WhatsNew.Layout` when automatically or manually presenting the WhatsNewView

 ```swift
 .sheet(